lnlaflair/lnlaflair/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on templates for interactive maps and custom reports, and converting a `flexdashboard` of my film log on Letterboxd to a Quarto dashboard!
-- 🌱 I’m currently learning custom functions, analysis of complex survey data, text mining, `quarto` and `shiny`
+- 🌱 I’m currently learning `quarto` and `shiny` (ShinyConf 2024!), SQL, analysis of complex survey data and text mining in R
 - 🛠️ I’m looking to collaborate on building beautiful and intuitive data dashboards for decision-making
 - 🤔 I’m looking for help with designing custom reports in Quarto, record linkage, using APIs efficiently, developing interactive, data-driven apps with Shiny
-- 💬 Ask me about measuring suicide-related outcomes
+- 💬 Ask me about mortality data and measuring suicide-related outcomes
 - 🎥 Fun facts: classic film enthusiast, low-key runner, astrophile

 <!--